|Guide||♦||61 Triplogs||Active Topic|

 The lower cliff dwellings trail is paved and has park benches strategically located about every 500 feet.
 A series of switchbacks reduces the overall grade, but the path still has to climb 350 feet in about half a mile.
 Take a break at one of the park benches and enjoy the view!.
 Informative plaques and plant markers are generously located along the route.
 These certainly enhance the "educational" experience.

 The Lower Cliff Dwellings come into prominent view at the next-to-last switchback.
 This is a primo photo spot!
 Once at the cliff dwellings, take your time exploring the 8 areas/rooms identified on the floor plan.
 You will discover that the extreme west side of the ruin was the original entry to the cliff dwelling.
 The "V-shaped" notch in the wall was the only way to enter the cliff dwelling.
 A removable ladder provided access.
 Also, note the wooden beams supporting the saguaro-ribbed roof.
 The remains of a mano and metate (grinding stone and basin) are located in one of the more complete rooms.

 Many more factoids are shared in the NPS brochure available at the visitor's center.

 This easy trail is an excellent introduction to the archeological wonders of the American southwest, particularly for kids.
-If you have out of state visitors with varied physical capabilities or interests, this is a highly recommended destination.
+This is a highly recommended destination if you have out of state visitors with varied physical capabilities or interests.
 Enjoy!